Arnasia/README-Generator/README.md

 ## Description

 This App allows you to generate a professionally clean README file using node.js and inquirer.
 You generate this by using node in the command line.
+Users will be prompted with a series of questions and their input will be captured and display in the new readme they have created.

 ## Table of Contents (Optional)